Top 26 small business ideas to get started for Students in 2022

 8. Create an online fashion boutique

-If you love fashion and share your style online, consider creating your fashion boutique.
+If you love fashion and share your style online, consider creating your own fashion boutique.
 You don't have to become a fashion designer; you can select items from other vendors in your online store (using the drop-shipping model we discussed earlier).

 Dresses, shoes, swimwear, accessories, and more: You can create your fashion brand using one of several product sourcing apps, model them yourself with product photos and social media posts, and build an online following like a trendsetter.
 Apps like MyOnlineFashionStore allow you to import various styles to your Shopify store.